Video from CPP on the day-long deliberative event

 The Centre for Progressive Policy is an independent and impartial organisation that works to devise ‘effective, pragmatic policy solutions to drive productivity and shared prosperity in the UK’.
 Find out more about the CPP here.

-Populus conducted a day-long deliberative event with fifty members of the general public to understand where the public thinks the extra money promised by government should be spent.
+Populus conducted a day-long deliberative event with 50 members of the general public to understand where the public thinks the extra money promised by government should be spent.
 This research formed part of CPP’s 12-month inquiry on health and social care, alongside its quantitative analysis, Diagnosis Critical

 Methodology and approach